yusufozturk/panther/docs/gitbook/policies/scanning/README.md

 ![](../../.gitbook/assets/add-new-account-2.png)

-Click `Next`, and then download the generated template or click directly into the CloudFormation Console:
+Click `Next`, then download the generated template or click directly into the CloudFormation Console:

 ![](../../.gitbook/assets/add-new-account-3.png)

-Clicking the `Launch Stack` button which open [CloudFormation](https://aws.amazon.com/cloudformation/) in the AWS account you are currently logged into with pre-populated stack variables:
+Clicking the `Launch Stack` button will open [CloudFormation](https://aws.amazon.com/cloudformation/) in the AWS account you are currently logged into with pre-populated stack variables:

 ![](../../.gitbook/assets/add-new-account-cfn.png)